creationix/howtonode.org/articles/control-flow-part-ii.markdown

       // Handle error
     });

-Instead of returning a promise object, it returns a function that's expecting two callback methods.
-One for success and one for error.
+Instead of returning a promise object, it returns a function that's expecting two callback methods:  One for success and one for error.
 I call this the `Do` style, and you'll soon see why.

 ## Making callback style actions ##